dawelsch/dawelsch.github.io/websrc/source/documents/index.md

 # Contiv Documentation

 ## User Guides
-Information about Contiv design, archtecture, and components, as well as getting-started guides.
+Information about Contiv design, architecture, and components, as well as getting-started guides.

 - [Getting Started](/documents/gettingStarted)